 • Malnutrition.

-Quite often, the opening of the oval window is noted in children who were born much ahead of time, as well as in the presence of intrauterine growth retardation in term babies.
+Quite often, non-closure of the oval window is noted in children born much earlier. ahead of schedule, as well as in the presence of intrauterine growth retardation in full-term babies.

-In the next video, you can see how the blood circulation and activity of the baby's heart should normally change before birth.
+In the following video you can see how a child’s blood circulation and heart activity should normally change before birth.

 Symptoms

-If an open valve is an isolated problem and the child has no other heart defects, the clinical picture is rather poor.
-You can suspect LLC in a baby by:
+If an open valve is an isolated problem and the child has no other heart defects, the clinical picture is quite poor.
+You can suspect LLC in an infant by:

-• Changes in the color of the nasolabial triangle (it turns blue or gray) during feeding or crying.
+• Changes in the color of the nasolabial triangle (it becomes blue or gray) during feeding or crying.

 • Shortness of breath.